Jollyfant/EIDA_MANAGER/README.md

 ## Network prototypes

 Network prototypes are metadata definitions on a network level (e.g. code, start, end, description).
 All submitted metadata from a network (identified by a code, start & end) is compared to its respective network prototype.
-This is a requirement put in place by SeisComP3 when merging inventories where all top-level network attributes *must* be identical.
-Because metadata is sourced from multiple users, we must define a prototype that all stations from a single network must be based on.
+This is a requirement put in place by SeisComP3 when merging inventories where all top-level network attributes **must** be identical.
+Because metadata is sourced from multiple users, we must define a prototype that all stations from a single network are based on.

 The prototype files (stationXML) must be downloaded outside of the application and put in the `/prototype` directory.
 Administrators may invoke an RPC that updates the network prototypes to the database.
 It is highly unrecommended to update existing prototypes -- as this will supersede all station metadata that was previously submitted.
 Adding new prototypes for new networks follows business as usual.